 In the eighties Andy entered the orbit of Australia’s legendary concert saxophonist Peter Clinch, then a recent president of the World Saxophone Congress.
 Peter’s seminal role in the development of an Australian saxophone aesthetic mirrored the role played by Jean-Marie Londeix in France and Joe Allard in the USA.

 In the nineties Andy emerged as a bandleader, fronting a series of acoustic and electric projects.
 Of these, The Andy Sugg Group has been the mainstay.
-It has produced several albums, the most recent being Grand & Union, recorded in Brooklyn (NY) in 2019, and Tenorness, recorded there a year earlier.
+It has produced several albums, the most recent being After Utopia, a 2021 remix of an earlier recording; Grand & Union, recorded in 2019; and Tenorness, recorded a year earlier.
 These albums have jazz-fusion settings, strongly influenced by recent trends in jazz, avant-pop and world music.

 In an earlier album, The Berlin Session, the jazz avant-garde is explored, as it is in The Kris Wanders/Andy Sugg Unit, which has formed the engine room of concert events such as the recreation of Coltrane’s Ascension session and the iconic A Love Supreme.
 The Unit has recorded On the Edges of Silence and The Unit: Live at 3PBS.